devtron-labs/devtron/docs/user-guide/sdh/README.md

 ### Release Tracks

-A Release Track in Devtron is where you organize software releases, similar to a project or application.
+A Release Track in Devtron is where you organize software releases.
 Each release within a Release Track is a unique version of your software.
 For example, think of Kubernetes as a release track, with "v1.28.8" as one of its releases.
 This helps in managing different versions and updates of a software project in a structured manner, ensuring that all versions are tracked and organized within their respective tracks.

 ### Requirements